Taryck/idrive/readme.txt

 VIII.
 OTHERS
 ============
-		Script bundle have few more supported script files (Header.pl, Constants.pm and Operations.pl) which are used internally by other scripts.
+		Script bundle have few more supported script files (Header.pl, Helpers.pm, Configuration.pm, Constants.pm, IxHash.pm, Strings.pm and Operations.pl) which are used internally by other scripts.

 IX.
 RELEASES
 ================